About the Exhibition

 Matthew Lax (b.
 Baltimore, MD) is an artist, filmmaker, and writer currently based in Los Angeles, CA. His moving-image work and writing focuses on the intersection of politics and everyday life, with particular attention to issues of labor, queer histories, and the construction of language and cultural systems.

 His film and video works have been screened and exhibited nationally and internationally with the Viennale (Austria), IHME Contemporary (Helsinki), MIX New York (New York, NY) and MIX Brasil (São Paulo), Los Angeles Municipal Art Gallery (LAMAG), Los Angeles Contemporary Archive (LACA), the Everson Museum of Art (Syracuse, NY), LA Film Forum (Los Angeles), and Rencontres Internationales (Paris/Berlin).
-Curatorial projects include those in partnership with the Torrance Art Museum (Canada), Acud Macht Neu Collective (Berlin), Human Resources (Los Angeles), the Echo Park Film Center (Los Angeles), and Anthology Film Archives (New York).
+Curatorial projects include those in partnership with the Torrance Art Museum (CA), Acud Macht Neu Collective (Berlin), Human Resources (Los Angeles), the Echo Park Film Center (Los Angeles), and Anthology Film Archives (New York).
 His writing has appeared in print and online publications including the Los Angeles Review of Books (LARB), ArtPractical (San Francisco), and Contemporary Art Review Los Angeles (CARLA).